Home / Guides / Residential Cleaning

 3. Text 5 people: 'I'm starting a professional cleaning business.
 Can I clean your home this weekend for free to build my portfolio?'

-4. Make a checklist of everything you clean room by room — this becomes your service agreement
+4. Make a checklist of everything you clean room by room.
+This becomes your service agreement

-5. Search 'house cleaning' on Nextdoor and Thumbtack in your area — note prices, reviews, and what people complain about
+5. Search 'house cleaning' on Nextdoor and Thumbtack in your area.
+Note prices, reviews, and what people complain about

 Overview